Jack Falla

 Jack Falla is a Guernsey born British racing driver who has had multiple podiums in Carrera Cup Australia, Carrera Cup Great Britain, he also competed in Blancpain Sprint Series as a Lamborghini Junior Driver.
-Winner of Wanneroo 300 Perth Australia, in GT3 class.
-3rd in Carrera Cup GB.
+He is a former winner of Wanneroo 300 at Perth, Australia in the GT3 class.
+He also finished third in Carrera Cup GB.

 Personal life and education

 Jack Falla was born on June 12, 1987, in Guernsey Channel Islands.
 He completed his education at the University of Surrey.